 Som Tam Thai

 A popular salad sold from the food stalls of Thailand, som tam is essentially a green papaya salad made from shredded unripened papaya.
 It usually contains beans, lime, basil, pepper and garlic, with the ingredients being pounded together in a mortar, creating a light spicy meal.
 It can be found in different forms across Laos, Vietnam and Cambodia, but the sweetest version is found in Thailand, as it is here where ground peanuts are added to the salad.
 Due to its popularity, the Thai version has become international renowned and is easily accessible in cities around the world, however, for the best som tam, Bangkok street vendors merge sweet and spicy flavors perfectly to make the ideal light bite on a humid afternoon.
+Try the best Thai street foods during a culinary tour in Chiang Mai on our 10-day premium trip to Northern Thailand.

 In Japan, street foods are generally sold from yatai, meaning ‘shop stand’.
 A common dish found at these is one which is synonymous with Japanese food and gastronomic culture, ramen.
 This noodle dish is today found virtually anywhere, from upmarket Japanese restaurants to readymade supermarket options.
 The popularity of this dish is immeasurable.
 Ramen is actually Chinese in origin, and research will show a conflicted history, rooted in Japanese and Chinese disputes.
 Initially a street food for laborers, there are now many types of ramen, and relative to the dish’s history, miso ramen is the youngest sibling of the group.
 It was created in Hokkaido, and its tangy flavor and miso fueled broth make it unique to Japan.
+You’ll have plenty of chances to sample ramen for yourself on our 12-day small-group trip to Japan – a sushi-making class in Tokyo is also included.

 This simple dish is readily available from food stalls throughout parts of Southeast Asia, but it was introduced by Indonesia, where it can be found nationwide and has been marked as their national dish.
 Originally eaten in Java, the consumption of this dish was born through adapting recipes for the Indian kebabs that were brought to the area by Muslim traders.
 Chunks of meat are skewered and grilled, often slightly charred to enhance the flavor, and are commonly served alongside peanut sauce.
 The dish can also be made using tofu, which picks up the deep flavors of the fire, especially when cooked over wood.

 A variant of Japanese makizushi, the name gimbap comes from the two words ‘gim’ (dried seaweed) and ‘bap’ (steamed white rice).
 These moreish slices hail from Korea and vary in filling, but often contain fish, eggs and vegetables.
 The dish is notable as the rice carried a distinct flavor, which comes from being seasoned with salt and sesame oil before being made into gimbap.
 The size and adaptability of gimbap makes it ideal for street vendors within South Korea, and in supermarkets you can find other variants.
 Gimbap has peaked in popularity in South Korea so much so that many restaurants advertise themselves as places to go especially for the dish.
+You’ll learn to cook Korean dishes yourself on our 10-day trip to South Korea, where you’ll take part in a cooking class in Busan.

 These thick and cold noodle-like strips are created using wheat or rice flour, and are usually served with vinegar, salt, sesame paste and chili oil.
 The dish is a common street food in China, and can be further enhanced by adding cold vegetables such as bean sprouts or cucumber, making it a refreshing yet tangy meal.
 Originally from the province of Shaanxi, the strips of liangpi are created from the precipitation of starch from the water-rinsed rice or wheat dough, which is then left in a bowl to settle until a paste is created.
 This paste then is worked over a flat surface and steamed to create the final noodle-like substance.
 The dish is light, but full of flavors.